OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 PPV Through DMs

-There’s a reason personalized PPV sent through DMs consistently converts at higher rates than mass PPV blasts: it feels like it was made specifically for that subscriber.
-Strategies:
+Personalized PPV sent through DMs consistently converts at higher rates than mass PPV blasts because it feels like it was made specifically for that subscriber.

 - Personalized PPV: “I shot something today that made me think of you specifically” — sent to subscribers who’ve expressed interest in that content type

-- Exclusive DM-only content: Content available only through direct messages, not on the feed — the exclusivity itself drives purchase
+- Exclusive DM-only content: Content available only through direct messages — the exclusivity itself drives purchase

 - Teaser to PPV: Share a genuine teaser in conversation, then send the full content as PPV within the conversation context

-- Bundled DM content: Package multiple pieces into a DM bundle at a slight discount — increases transaction size while delivering subscriber value
+- Bundled DM content: Package multiple pieces into a DM bundle at a slight discount — increases transaction size while delivering real value

-Can you imagine the conversion rate difference between PPV sent cold and PPV sent within an active conversation where the subscriber just told you what they want?
+Think about the conversion rate difference between PPV sent cold and PPV sent within an active conversation where the subscriber just told you what they want.
+That gap is your opportunity.

-For PPV pricing and strategy, see our OnlyFans PPV guide.
+For PPV pricing and strategy, see our OnlyFans mass messaging guide.

 Custom Content Sales

-Most creators undercharge for custom content — or worse, never actively offer it.
 Custom content commands the highest per-piece revenue on the platform and comes entirely through DMs.
+Most creators either undercharge for it or never actively offer it.

 Setting up custom content professionally:

-- Have clear pricing displayed in your bio, welcome message, or a pinned post
+- Have clear pricing in your bio, welcome message, or a pinned post

 - Offer distinct tiers: simple requests, moderate requests, complex requests